 Find out about the differences between full and mini tummy tuck surgery.*

 TUMMY TUCK (ABDOMINOPLASTY) RECOVERY

-After an abdominoplasty, it is important to ambulate the day of surgery.
-In order to reduce discomfort and increase mobility, Dr. Scott often delivers a local anesthetic (Marcaine) directly into the tightened muscles through a pain pump system.
-A compression garment should also be worn in order to reduce swelling and support the abdomen.
+The biggest piece of recovery after a tummy tuck is to make sure you keep moving.
+To reduce discomfort and increase mobility, Dr. Scott often delivers a local anesthetic (Marcaine) directly into the tightened muscles through a pain pump system.
+A compression garment should also be worn to reduce swelling and support the abdomen.

 Exercise is encouraged as soon as possible to help achieve a quicker recovery, but heavy lifting should be avoided for approximately four weeks after surgery.
-Most patients are able to return to work within seven to fourteen days depending upon the degree of physical exertion required at the workplace.
-The incision scar typically requires six to twelve months to fully mature and fade in color.
+Most patients can return to work within 7 – 14 days, depending upon the degree of physical exertion required at the workplace.
+The incision scar typically requires 6 – 12 months to fully heal and fade in color.

 Getting an abdominoplasty can be the perfect final touch on a job well done.
 Whether that’s losing excess weight or bringing a new life into this world, finally ridding yourself of annoying excess fat can make the whole process worthwhile.
 Contact The Plastic Surgery Center’s office today and schedule your consultation about getting a tummy tuck.